 So, it’s best to change all these credentials.

-The way you actually change these names and passwords varies by device manufacturer and ISP — so it’s best to refer to manufacturer’s instructions here — but in most cases you can access the router’s admin dashboard by typing https://192.168.0.1 into the address bar of your browser.
+The way you change these names and passwords varies by device manufacturer and ISP — so it’s best to refer to manufacturer’s instructions here — but in many cases you can access the router’s admin dashboard by typing https://192.168.0.1 into the address bar of your browser.

 Move your router

-Whilst it’s not always easy to move a router, and may sometimes involve commissioning your broadband provider or an IT professional to extend network connections, doing so is worth considering if you are working in a business area where network security is particularly important.
+While it’s not always easy to move a router, and may sometimes involve commissioning your broadband provider or an IT professional to extend network connections, doing so is worth considering if you are working in a business niche where network security is particularly important.

 Set up separate networks for different devices

 Most home networks end up with many different devices connected — iPads, laptops, phones, smart TVs, security cameras and even domestic appliances.

 Each of these brings security vulnerabilities — but by keeping different device types on separate networks, you can reduce the risk that if one is hacked that the attacker will gain access to all your devices.